Recommended Reading List

 also available: eBook

-tagged : squirrels, cats, baby animals
+tagged : squirrels, chapter books, pets

-Nathan has always loved animals and longs for a pet.
 When a baby squirrel shows up at Nathan's door, he wonders what could have happened to its mother.
 It isn't long before his family discovers six more orphaned baby squirrels in need of food and shelter.
 With help from Batcat, a neighborhood cat who is fed by many but owned by no one, Nathan learns to care for the squirrels.
 But all babies must leave the nest eventually.
 Will Nathan finally find a pet to call his own?

 More Info